AndreLouisCaron/httpxx/README.rst

 ``httpcxx`` uses only standard library facilities (namely ``std::string`` and ``std::map``) and introduces no additional dependencies.

-The code should compile as is under a standard-compilient C++03 implementation.
+The code should compile as is under a standard-compliant C++03 implementation.

 Memory allocation policy
 ========================